chris-straka/weibuddies/app/auth/README.md

 # To get a psql shell in the running postgres container
 docker exec -it postgres_container psql -U postgres # https://stackoverflow.com/questions/60193781

-# To get rid of docker volumes in case you screw up a prepared statement
+# If you screw up a prepared statement, you can run this to reset them
-docker-compose down --volumes
-docker-compose down --rmi all --volumes # or this
+docker-compose down --rmi all --volumes
 ```

-The hash is 145 characters long with the salt and 128 without the salt (which is 17 long)
+The hash is 145 characters long with the salt and 128 without the salt (which is 17 long).

 ## TODO